shdown/luastatus/README.md

 **luastatus** is a universal status bar content generator.
-It allows you to configure the way the data from event sources is processed and shown, with Lua.
+It allows you to configure the way data from event sources is processed and shown, with Lua.

 Its main feature is that the content can be updated immediately as some event occurs, be it a change of keyboard layout, active window title, volume or a song